 Scenario #2: the company is using HubSpot so much they need help

-On the other hand, are companies that have HubSpot and use it so much that they need support managing and optimising all of their activities.
+On the other hand, are companies that have HubSpot and use it so much that they need support managing and optimizing all of their activities.
 These companies are trying to get the most they can out of the tool; doing everything from social media promotion to custom attribution reporting – but struggle to keep up with the latest best practice and HubSpot updates (technical or otherwise).

 Your business could be in scenario one, it could be in scenario two.
 It might even have a bit of both!
 Regardless, there are two options available to you: outsource your HubSpot activities to a HubSpot partner or enlist more in-house expertise to manage activities.